Martin Greeley - Research Fellow

 Google Scholar URL:

-Dr Greeley has directed several major research projects, taught development studies both as Programme Convenor and Course Convenor.
-He has held several senior positions including Head of Graduate Programmes at IDS, Member of Governing Body and also, for the University of Sussex, Chair of the Research Degrees Examination Board (until August 2009).
-He has had a substantial involvement with BRAC and their innovative programme on 'Challenging the Frontiers of Poverty Reduction' which he helped design.
+Martin teaches Development Economics at the University of Sussex.
+He has held several senior positions including Head of Graduate Programmes at IDS, Member of Governing Body and also, for the University of Sussex, Chair of the Research Degrees Examination Board.

-Main areas of interest are: aid and public policy, agricultural development, impact assessment, poverty reduction, microfinance.
+Main areas of research are: poverty reduction; aid and public policy; agricultural development; fragile states; impact assessment; and, microfinance.

 Real Time Monitoring for the Most VulnerableIDS Bulletin 44.2 (2013)